azoth-lang/azoth.language.reference/src/class-initializers.md

 ## Exceptions

 Exceptions in initializers can be complex and easily lead to issues.
-For this reason initializers are implicitly `no throw` instead of the default inferred throws.
+For this reason initializers are implicitly `throws never` instead of the default inferred throws.
 However, initializers can throw exceptions if they are declared to throw them.

 If an exception is thrown in a initializer, the drop method will not be run on the instance except as part of stack unwinding as described next.
 Exceptions thrown in or before a base or self